Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Easy-Moderate

 The shortest and easiest route involves parking at the trailhead on Ohiopyle Road.
+(See the map below.)

-This trailhead is actually one of the access points for Meadow Run, but the parking lot is fairly small.
+This trailhead is one of the access points for Meadow Run, but the parking lot is fairly small.

 There are better places to park unless you are short on time and just trying to catch a glimpse of Cucumber Falls on the way by.